Last Updated on

 Where did Christmas crackers come from, anyway?

 The story goes that Christmas crackers were invented by an innovative London confectioner called Tom Smith in 1846.
 Allegedly, on a business trip to Paris he found a French confectioner who wrapped his sweets – bonbons (small pieces of candy) – in tissue paper.
 Tom thought that was a grand idea so, when he returned to England, he bought a stock of sugared almonds and sold them wrapped in tissue paper just in time for Christmas.
 Next, he added a little love motto.
 Gradually, the wrappers became more extravagant.
 At some point, the sweet was replaced with a novelty.
-Tom then thought it would be fun if the crackers could be pulled apart so that the contents would fall out.
+Tom then thought it would be fun if the crackers could be pulled apart so that the contents would fall out in the gravy.
 The story goes that he was inspired to add a small ‘bang’ to this process by watching a shower of sparks in a log fire and then spent two years developing the ‘snap’ inside the cracker, which emits the ‘crack’ when pulled.
 The first crackers were called ‘cosaques’ – French for ‘Cossack’ – some think because the sound of the cracker ‘snap’ sounded like the whips of Cossacks, though how they come into the story, I just don’t know.
 However, the ‘snap’ was not invented by Tom Smith – it was in use as a type of firework fifty years or so before becoming an essential component of the Christmas cracker.
 I wonder if it’s possible that the cracker got its name from the snap – as in the ‘cracking’ sound.

 If you want to know the true story, you need to read Tom Smith’s Christmas Crackers – an illustrated history – by the world’s only cracker historian, Peter Kimpton.
 Peter’s revised second edition – Christmas Crackers – Tom Smith’s magical invention – is available from his website, the King of Crackers.